xing1357/SimpleOS/README.md

+# Sorry, I won't be updating in a while because of some problems with git.
+As soon as that is fixed I will commit.
+I am still working on this, so don't worry.

 # SimpleOS
  Operating System Coded in Assembly and C. Has a Virtual Filesystem, Simple Shell, GDT and IDT, and more.
 Planning to add networking functionalities and a GUI.